CycodeLabs/gh-injection-vuln-demo/README.md

 So the procedure of the demo is the following:

-- We injecting our malicious payload into `Vuln` workflow.
+- We inject our malicious payload into the `Vuln` workflow.
-- The `Vuln` workflow invoking Github API to commit a new workflow, `Exposing ALL Secrets` workflow.
+- The `Vuln` workflow invokes Github API to commit a new workflow, the `Exposing ALL Secrets` workflow.
 - The `Vuln` workflow ends.
-- Because of `workflow_run:`, Github Actions service will trigger `Exposing ALL Secrets` the moment `Vuln` ends.
+- Because of `workflow_run:`, the Github Actions service will trigger `Exposing ALL Secrets` when `Vuln` ends.